lauren-lassiter/SPA_410_Fall25/pages/syllabus.md

 ---
 # Syllabus

 This is the syllabus of this course!
+Work-in-progress!